 I had been blogging about personal finance for 3.5 years by the time finished grad school, and I also volunteered with Personal Finance @ Duke.
 After I defended, I decided to give my own seminar on personal finance for graduate students.
 I had the best time making and delivering the seminar and answering questions from my peers.
 I asked myself, how can I teach my peers about personal finance as my job?

 The initial phase of my business was as public speaker; I gave seminars at universities all over the country.
-That first seminar I created is now titled “The Graduate Student’s Guide to Personal Finance,” and I have others on taxes, investing, budgeting, and starting grad school on the right financial foot.
+That first seminar I created is now titled “The Graduate Student and Postdoc’s Guide to Personal Finance,” and I have others on taxes, investing, budgeting, and starting grad school on the right financial foot.
 If you’d like to (figure out how to) bring me to your university for a seminar or workshop, please email me at emily at PFforPhDs.com.

 In addition to speaking, I’ve added other aspects of my business, ebooks and online courses.
 I have two new initiatives launching later this year, an investing webinar series and a membership community.